 This includes both prescription opioids and heroin.

 This has increased dramatically since the late 1990s, with opioid overdose deaths rising in parallel.
-The CDC estimates that on average 91 Americans die every day from an opioid overdose.
+The

 Medicaid is an important part of addressing this problem, especially for Americans in need.